ginjo/faye-extension-ruby/README.md

     class MyFayeServerExtension < Faye::Extension

       # Mini-dsl to build 'incoming' method

       incoming do
-        # Put your 'incoming' method here.
+        # Put your 'incoming' code here.
-        # message, request, and callback are all presented as instance variables,
+        # message, request, and callback are presented as instance variables,
         # and will be propagated thru the extension chain as expected.
         # Exceptions will abort current extension, but will not disrupt further extension processing.
       end

       # Same as above for outgoing.

-      # Optionally define you own 'added' and 'removed' methods.
+      # Optionally define your own 'added' and 'removed' methods.

       # Extension classes will be automatically added to Faye, when Faye server starts.